KarimChukfeh/Autohide-Bookmarks/README.md

 - Use the C++ implementation. (version experimental_7 is the most stable)

-- Beware: the Java implementations leak memory.
+- Beware: the Java implementation is unstable and leaks memory.